 Despite his busy schedule of writing, speaking, and supporting good causes, Grisham manages to keep his allergy in check both at home (in Virginia and Mississippi) and on the road.

-The prolific author is always writing – in 2013, he released Sycamore Row (the sequel to A Time to Kill), and the fourth installment in his young adult series, Theodore Boone (the kid lawyer who happens to have asthma), and coming for fall 2014 is Gray Mountain, a new suspense novel.
+The prolific author is always writing – in 2015, he published the legal thriller Rogue Lawyer and the fifth installment in his young adult series, Theodore Boone (the kid lawyer who happens to have asthma).
+His newest thriller, The Whistler, will be released in the fall of 2016.

 The author found time to sit down in his Charlottesville, Virginia office with Allergic Living contributor Mary Esselman to discuss his bedeviling allergy, making frequent reference to his meticulous log notes.